 Allopathic, osteopathic and podiatric medical schools require all candidates for admission take the Medical College Admission Test (MCAT), administered each year in January and March through September by the Association of American Medical Colleges.
 You should not take this exam until you have completed all premedicine and predentistry courses, which will likely be during the spring of your junior year.
 If you are interested in dental medicine, you are required to take the Dental Admissions Test (DAT), which is offered in the spring and fall of each year.

-The conservative strategy is to take four semesters of Chemistry, two semesters of introductory Biology, a semester of Biochemistry, two semesters of English, two semesters of Physics, and two semesters of college level Mathematics courses.
+The conservative strategy is to take four semesters of Chemistry, two semesters of introductory Biology, a semester of Biochemistry, two semesters of English (WRI 101 counts as one), two semesters of Physics, and two semesters of college level Mathematics courses.
 Many medical schools currently accept a Biochemistry course in lieu of the second semester of Organic Chemistry and a Statistics course in lieu of the second semester of Mathematics.
 Introductory Psychology and Sociology courses are also strongly recommended.
 Review the list of recommended courses on the Plan of Study page.

 If you use an AP/IB credit for a course, consider taking an upper level course in the discipline.
 Among the premedicine prerequisite/recommended courses, AP/IB credits for Calculus, Chemistry, Psychology and Statistics are accepted.

-Yes, you may take premedicine courses in the summer from rigorous academic institutions after receiving pre-approval from the Registrar’s Office.
-However, to receive an endorsement from the Premedical Advisory Committee (PAC) when you apply to medical or dental school, you must take 75 percent of your premedical courses at Davidson College.
+Yes, you may take premedicine, predentistry or preveterinary courses in the summer from rigorous academic institutions after receiving pre-approval from the Registrar’s Office.
+However, to receive an endorsement from the Premedical Advisory Committee (PAC) when you apply to medical, dental, or veterinary school, you must take 75 percent of your premedical/predental/preveterinary courses at Davidson College.

-You may designate a premedicine course pass/fail only if you retake the course.
+You may designate a premedicine/predental/preveterinary course pass/fail only if you retake the course.
 Also, keep in mind that you can only earn credit for a course once.
-Medical school admissions use grades from your premedicine courses to compute your science GPA.
-It is often better for you to keep the grade and do well on a subsequent upper level course in the same discipline as it demonstrates resilience and your ability to learn from mistakes, two personal qualities highly valued by medical school admissions in an applicant.
+Medical school admissions use grades from your premedicine/predental/preveterinary courses to compute your science GPA.
+It is often better for you to keep the grade and do well on a subsequent upper level course in the same discipline as it demonstrates resilience and your ability to learn from mistakes, two personal qualities highly valued in an applicant by medical school admissions.

-Approximately 11-16 percent of the student body in each class apply to medical or dental school each year.
-An average of 75 percent of first time applicants from the past three graduating classes have been successful in gaining admission to at least one medical or dental school.
+Approximately 13-15 percent of the student body in each class apply to medical, dental or veterinary school each year.
+An average of 79 percent of first time applicants from the past three graduating classes have been successful in gaining admission to at least one medical, dental or veterinary school.